 Black documents will print at a speed of 22 pages per minute ISO, so a standard document bundle will take between 5 to 7 minutes to print out entirely.

-The printer does come with duplex printing option which will allow you to save money, and you are able to print a decent amount with a monthly duty cycle of 18,000 pages.
+The printer does come with duplex printing option which will allow you to save money, and you are able to print a decent amount with a monthly duty cycle of 18,000 pages which makes this machine as your best notary printer.
 You will be able to service quite a few clients per month with this machine.

 - 1200 dpi optical resolution scanner for scanning signed documents